This article was updated on July 21, 2025 with updated information

 The dark web is commonly a place where individuals can operate under the guise of anonymity.
 Therefore, this makes it a hub for illicit cybercrime activities such as drug trafficking, data leaks, illegal marketplaces, and other criminally motivated online activities.
 Nestled within the dark web is a number of forums and web servers where others can share information and connect with like-minded individuals to conduct illegal activities.

 It’s become increasingly essential to ensure you are taking measures such as dark web monitoring to better protect your business from those utilizing the dark web to conduct their criminal activity.
-Security analysts can can gather open source intelligence (OSINT) on the dark web to better understand threats.
-In this post, we’ll cover the top five dark web forums that will be critical to monitor in 2023 and some best practices to employ when conducting dark web monitoring.
+Security analysts can gather open source intelligence (OSINT) on the dark web to better understand threats.
+We’ll cover the top five dark web forums that will be critical to monitor this year and some best practices to employ when conducting dark web monitoring.

 Are Dark Web Forums Still Worth Monitoring?